-Conditional processing and related command-line options --define, --conditionals
+Conditional expressions and related command-line options (--define, --conditionals)

 Pascal allows for directives in the source code.
-These are comments that contain commands for the compiler introduced by the dollar sign.
+These look similar to comments and they contain commands for the compiler to do something special, like conditionaly ignore (or not ignore) a piece of following Pascal code.

 An example: